Your Path To Homeownership

 Plus, jumbo home loans feature strict requirements.
 If you can’t make your payments, you’ll go into default and the lender will have to foot the bill.
 A property appraisal may be needed on the property to support the purchase price.
-Supreme Lending can help you understand jumbo home loans in San Antonio.
+The Empower Group can help you understand jumbo home loans in Texas.

 Jumbo Home Loan Requirements

 These high home loans are risky for lenders, so if you are interested in one, you’ll need to have a nearly perfect credit history and a high income.
 You’ll also need a lot of cash on hand.
 Based on your income and loan amount, you’ll usually need a down payment of at least 20%.
 You may need even more cash on hand before your lender approves you.